What type of herb is Mint?

 How do you grow and maintain Mint

 Mint generally grows well in any soil, but prefers its roots in shade with the sun on its leaves.
 It grows and expands by underground rhizomes.
 As a result, mint grows quickly and will cover the ground with runners.
+See the video below for some of Jekka's tips for growing Mint and how to force Mint for Christmas.

 As it is easier to grow than to eradicate , it is advisable to restrict the roots, either in a container or pot plunged into the ground.
 We sink pots of mint into Jekka's Herbetum beds.
 It grows best with a good supply of water, without being water-logged, and planted in areas with part-sun to shade.